Projects

 PDE

-Plausibly Deniable Encryption Storage on Mobile Devices
+Plausibly Deniable Encryption Storage Systems for Flash Memory

 Descriptions: